omarhurani/flutter_painter/README.md

 There are currently three types of settings:
 - `freeStyleSettings`: They control the parameters used in drawing scribbles, such as the width and color.
 It also has a field to enable/disable scribbles, to prevent the user from drawing on the `FlutterPainter`.
 - `textSettings`: They mainly control the `TextStyle` of the text being drawn.
 It also has a focus node field ([more on focus nodes here](https://flutter.dev/docs/cookbook/forms/focus)) to allow you to detect when the user starts and stops editing text.
 - `objectSettings`: These settings control objects that can be moved, scaled and rotated.
 Texts are considered objects (they are currently the only ones, but there are plans to add more in the future, such as images).
-It mainly controls layout assist, which allows to center objects and rotate them at a right angle, as shown here:
+It controls layout assist, which allows to center objects and rotate them at a right angle, and settings regarding the object controls for scaling, rotating and resizing.
+- `shapeSettings`: These control the paint and shape factory used (Shape Factory is used to create shapes), and whether the shape is drawn once or continiously.

 You can provide initial settings for the things you want to draw through the settings parameter in the constructor of the `PainterController`.